-8.5.1 A preventive maintenance program shall be established on all components of the pump assembly in accordance with the manufacturer's recommendations.
+8.5.1\ A preventive maintenance program shall be established on all components of the pump assembly in accordance with the manufacturer's recommendations or Table 8.1.2.

 8.5.2 Records shall be maintained on all work performed on the pump, driver, controller, and auxiliary equipment.